sbinet/fubsy/doc/guide/example-java.rst

 command: you can't do this portably (``rm -rf`` on Unix, ``rmdir /s /q`` on Windows), so instead Fubsy provides built-in support for it.

-This example demonstrates local variables in build rule scope: those two ``classdir`` variables are in fact local to each build rule; they exist only while the actions for each build rule are running.
+This example demonstrates variables local to a build rule: those two ``classdir`` variables are in fact distinct and not visible outside of the build rules.
+They exist only while the actions for each build rule are running.
 (And, by the way, those actions run later, during the *build* phase.
-Build rules express dependencies and specify actions for execution during the *build* phase.)
+That's the whole point of build rules, after all: to specify actions that might run in the build phase, if at least one source has changed.)

 Building ``example-test.jar`` is a bit more troublesome, and illustrates most of the problems with this naive approach to building